chogan72/Fantasy_Football_Rankings/README.md

   </tr>
  </tbody></table>

-#### Injuries and Suspentions
+#### Injuries and Suspensions
-* Finally any Injuries and Suspentions are factored in.
+* Finally any Injuries and Suspensions are factored in.
 For example:
-  * If someone has a 4 game suspention there current score would be multiplied by 12
+  * If someone has a 4 game suspension there current score would be multiplied by 12
-  * Someone with no suspention would have there current score multiplied by 16
+  * Someone with no suspension would have there current score multiplied by 16

 <h3 align="center"><b>This final number is the players total point projection for the year.</b></h3>